 Methodology and Target Universe: Random sampling techniques will be used in participant files reviews to test eligibility in every funding stream for which there is a contract with OWD.
-All new enrollments will be monitored within 90 days of participation rate.
+All new enrollments will be monitored within 90 days of participation date and include review of all elements outlined in OWD Issuance 15-2020.